openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 - All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.\
   Operator must update the AWS resource within (5 minutes + cloud provide API response time).\
-  Operator must update only when there is a change in `.spec.platformSpec.aws.resourceTags`.\
+  Operator must update AWS resource to match requested user-defined tags provided in `.spec.platformSpec.aws` (or `.status.platformStatus.aws`).\
   Operator must consider `.status.platformStatus.aws` when AWS resource is created. `.status.platformStatus.aws` can be ignored for user-defined tag update/delete.

 ### Create tags scenarios